Full text

 WHAT AIR POLLUTANTS ARE OF GREATEST CONCERN?

-- Particulates are fine particles that get lodged in lungs and result in premature death.
+- Particulates, or fine particles that get lodged in lungs and result in premature death,

-- Sulfur Dioxide is part of the orange cloud releases that have occurred.
+- Sulfur dioxide, part of the orange cloud releases that have occurred,

-- Radon is a highly volatile gas and the 2nd leading cause of lung cancer in the US.
+- Radon, a highly volatile gas and the second-leading cause of lung cancer in the U.S.

 HOW DOES AIR POLLUTION AFFECT HEALTH?